embecosm/avr-toolchain/README.md

 to see the toptions available.

-The script `avr-init.sh` is a helper providing some initialization.

 The script `avr-versions.sh` specifies the branches to use in each component git repository.
 It should be edited to change the default branches if required.